 Please remember, if you are experiencing stomach pains when drinking coffee, your body is trying to tell you something so it’s important you listen.
 We’ve summarized the main points of this article below:

 - Lower your caffeine intake (decaf, half caff)

 - Reduce the overall amount of coffee you drink per day

 - Drink coffee on a full stomach

 - Stop drinking coffee altogether

-If you play around with all of these things, you should be able to find a resolution to the abdominal pain you are experiencing while drinking coffee – hopefully while maintaining your caffeinated coffee ritual.
+If you play around with all of these things, you should be able to find a resolution to the abdominal pain you are experiencing while drinking coffee.

-If the issue doesn't go away even after trying these options, please consult your doctor or medical health care professional.
-This information is not intended to be treated as professional medical advice.
+If the issue doesn’t go away even after trying these options, please consult your doctor or medical health care professional.
+The issue could in fact be totally unrelated to coffee in which case there may be a more serious underlying condition that needs medical attention.
+Please note, this information is not intended to be treated as professional medical advice.